Placemaking

 Murrumbeena Mural and Historical Decals

 The local community saw potential in an empty building at Neerim Road and Murrumbeena Road and voiced concerns about its negative impact due to graffiti and posters.
-In response, the Council and the building owner cleaned and painted the building.
-They also commissioned a colourful 40-meter mural from Killing Time art studio, inspired by Margaret Tuckett’s 1905 book A Year in My Garden.
+In response, together with the building owner, we cleaned and painted the building.
+A colourful 40-meter mural was also commissioned from Killing Time art studio, inspired by Margaret Tuckett’s 1905 book A Year in My Garden.
 Additionally, historical photos and an Acknowledgement of Country were installed on the shopfront windows to enhance the pedestrian experience and celebrate local history.

 Glen Huntly — Vacant to Vibrant

-Following Council’s Shopfront Improvement Workshop with the Glen Huntly Traders’ Association last year and continual engagement with the Centre representatives, a placemaking project has been identified that aims to reduce the impact of vacant shopfronts on the streetscape.
+Following our Shopfront Improvement Workshop with the Glen Huntly Traders’ Association last year and continual engagement with the Centre representatives, a placemaking project was identified that aimed to reduce the impact of vacant shopfronts on the streetscape.

-Council is collaborating with local artist Kate Birrell on a street gallery of window decals that will add colour and vibrancy to empty shopfronts.
+We are collaborating with local artist Kate Birrell on a street gallery of window decals that will add colour and vibrancy to empty shopfronts.
 This will involve five different window decal designs (1200mm width) being installed on the outside of shop windows.
-There are currently around 16 vacant shops in the Glenhuntly Road.
 Council officers are seeking building owners’ permission prior to installation.

 Book a community space